suffolklibraries/lgc/content/collections/events/drop-in-12-12.md

     content:
       -
         type: text
-        text: 'Our drop-ins are a safe and welcoming space for young people to hang out, meet new friends, chat to our youth workers, and most importantly, have fun.'
+        text: 'Our Drop-Ins are a safe and welcoming space for young people to hang out, meet new friends, chat to our youth workers, and most importantly, have fun.'
       -
-    type: paragraph
+        type: hardBreak
-    attrs:
-      textAlign: left
-    content:
       -
+        type: hardBreak
+      -
         type: text
         text: 'We offer a variety of activities, including table tennis, pool, video games, board games, arts and crafts, plus additional activities planned by our team (like football or Dodgeball).'
       -
+        type: hardBreak
+      -
-    type: paragraph
+        type: hardBreak
-    attrs:
-      textAlign: left
-    content:
       -
         type: text
         text: 'For those needing a quieter environment, we also have a designated ‘quiet space’ available to use.'